-• The site would have two temporary modular housing buildings.
-Each building would be three storeys and contain approximately 50 studio homes for single occupancy.

-- All units would be self-contained dwellings with a private bathroom and kitchen. - At least 10% of the homes would be wheelchair accessible.

-BC Housing would select an experienced non-profit housing operator to manage the buildings and their operations, and provide support to the residents.
+- The site is proposed to have two temporary modular housing buildings.
+Each building would be three storeys and contain approximately 50 studio homes for single occupancy. - All homes would be self-contained dwellings with a private bathroom and kitchen. - At least 10% of the homes would be wheelchair accessible. - BC Housing would select an experienced nonprofit housing operator to manage buildings and provide support to the residents.